Apps

 • Search across subject + body

-• Unread indicator, starred toggle, attachment icon
+• Unread indicator, pin toggle, attachment icon

 • Label pills inline on each row

-• Right — email detail
+• Right — threaded email reader (see below)

 The floating compose popup